ENSCMA2/categorical-modularity/README.md

   - General categorical modularity with respect to a fixed list of semantic categories
   - Single-category modularity with respect to a fixed list of semantic categories
   - Network modularity of emerging categories from the nearest-neighbor graph created by a community detection algorithm
+- Over several language/model pairs, calculate the correlation between any of the above three modularity scores and performance scores on the following downstream tasks:
+  - Sentiment analysis on IMDB movie reviews
+  - Word similarity based on SEMEVAL 2017 word pairs
+  - Bilingual lexicon induction (both English - target language and source language - English)

+ ## Summary of Usage
+This repository can be used to take a word embedding model and a list of words labeled with semantic categories, generate embeddings for those words, calculate the general, single-category, and network modularities of the model with respect to the words/categories, and calculate the correlations of those modularities with downstream tasks.
+Example workflow (for further instructions on how to use each file, refer to subsequent sections in this README as well as the `--help` messages and docstrings in each file described):
+ 1. Download and unzip a word embedding model binary.
+Examples include [these binaries](https://fasttext.cc/docs/en/pretrained-vectors.html) for FastText, [these binaries](https://github.com/facebookresearch/MUSE#download) for MUSE, and [these binaries](https://github.com/jvparidon/subs2vec#downloading-datasets) for subs2vec.
+ 2. Obtain a list of words in the language corresponding to the embedding model, formatted in a single-column headerless txt file.
+See `core/words/dutch.txt` for an example of such a file.
+ 3. Obtain a list of category labels corresponding to the word list (i.e. if label n = k in the category list, then word n in the word list belongs to category k), formatted in a single-column headerless csv file.
+See `core/words/categories_3.csv` for an example of such a file.
+ 4. Run one of the `*vector_gen.py` files inside `core` to produce a txt file of vectors corresponding to each word in the word list.
+For FastText-compatible model binaries such as FastText and subs2vec, use `core/ft_vector_gen.py`.
+For MUSE-compatible binaries, use `core/muse_vector_gen.py`.
+ 5. Run a `*matrices.py` file from `core` to generate an n by n nearest-neighbor matrix for your list of n words.
+Use `core/ft_matrices.py` for FastText-compatible model binaries and `core/muse_matrices.py` for MUSE-compatible model binaries.
+ 6. To calculate the general categorical modularity for your given language/model, run `core/general_modularity.py` using your category labels and the matrix that was generated in your `*matrices.py` run.
+ 7. To calculate unsupervised network modularity, run `core/unsupervised_modularity.py`.
+ 8. To calculate single-category modularities, run `single_category/single_category_modularity.py` using your category file and generated matrix file.
+ 9. Run the sentiment analysis task:
+   a.
+Download the English IMDB movie reviews from [here](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
+   b.
+Turn the csv into a tsv by renaming it in Terminal or in Finder.
+   c.
+Translate the data into your target language by running `task_movies/movie_data_gen.py`.
+This will produce a txt file with just the reviews.
+   d.
+Generate embeddings for each review by passing the aforementioned txt file into one of the `*movie_gen.py` files in `task_movies`.
+Use `task_movies/ft_movie_gen.py` for FastText-compatible embeddings and `task_movies/muse_movie_gen.py` for MUSE-compatible embeddings.
+   e.
+Run the analysis task by running `task_movies/movie_task.py`.
+This will output a txt file with the average accuracy and precision scores over your desired number of trials.
+ 10. Run the word similarity task:
+   a.
+Several example data files are in `task_wordsim/data`.
+If you would like to freshly translate a data file, use `task_wordsim/wordsim_trans.py`.
+You can also download data from [here](https://alt.qcri.org/semeval2017/task2/index.php?id=data-and-tools).
+   b.
+Run one of the `wordsim*data_gen.py` files in `task_wordsim` to generate embeddings for your word pairs.
+   c.
+Run the similarity task with `task_wordsim/wordsim_task.py`.
+This will print your average MSE loss over your desired number of trials to the console.
+ 11. Run the bilingual lexicon induction task:
+   a.
+Obtain data.
+Several sample files are in `task_bli/data`.
+The naming convention is `[2-letter source language code]-[2-letter target language code].0-5000.txt` for training data and `[2-letter source language code]-[2-letter target language code].5000-6500.txt` for testing data.
+If you use custom files, make sure they conform to the formatting specifications listed under the `--help` messages in the `task_bli/translation*data_gen.py` files.
+Note as well that our runner runs both the to-English and from-English tasks in one go, so make sure to have both sets of files ready.
+   b.
+Generate word embeddings by running the appropriate `task_bli/translation*data_gen.py` file.
+   c.
+Run the induction task by running `task_bli/translation_task.py`.
+This will write a file with both the to-English and from-English average cosine similarities between predicted translations and true translations.
+ 12. Run steps 1-11 for several languages/models, recording downstream task scores along the way.
+For each task, compile the performance scores into a single-column csv.
+ 13. To calculate the correlation between a set of general or unsupervised modularity scores and a set of downstream performance scores, run `core/correlation.py`.
+ 14. To calculate correlations with single-category modularities, run `single_category/single_category_correlation.py`.

  ## Dependencies
  - [Python 3.6+](https://www.python.org/downloads/)
  - [scipy](https://www.scipy.org/)